Neota

 Written by: Tara Heyburn

 The legal industry has reached a critical altitude.
 The initial thrust of generative AI experimentation has gotten us off the ground, but the conversation has shifted from the power of the engine to the precision of the flight control system.
 In boardrooms from New York to London, the realisation has set in: raw LLM power is a commodity.
 The real value, and the real ROI, lies in the navigation layer that ensures every output follows the non-negotiable rules of the road for professional expertise.
-As firms move from “what can AI do?” to “how do we deliver it?,” they are pivoting toward a model of Managed Legal Services that prizes structural certainty over probabilistic noise.

 The Managed Services Shift: Beyond “The Gloss”

-For decades, firms relied on “The Gloss”; the decade of technical and operational experience junior associates gained by grinding through manual, high-volume prep work.
+For decades, firms relied on “The Gloss” — the decade of technical and operational experience junior associates gained by grinding through manual, high-volume prep work.
 Today, that model is under siege.
 Clients are no longer willing to subsidize the learning curve of junior attorneys when an LLM can simulate that work in seconds.

 However, they are willing to pay for accessibility, speed, and absolute reliability.
 This is turning leading firms into technology-enabled service providers.
 They are no longer just delivering advice; they are providing the infrastructure of expertise.